-Student Learning Outcomes:
+Student Learning Outcomes

-This course covers multiple subjects involving qualitative and quantitative methods.
-After completing the course, the student will be able to do the following:
+After completing the course the student will be able to do the following:

 - 1. Identify and accurately apply OM concepts with competitive strategy in order to make operational decisions. - 2.
-Apply quantitative OM tools (i.e., forecasting, project management, capacity and resource planning, scheduling, inventory management and quality management) and be able to correctly solve OM problems using these quantitative tools. - Identify qualitative factors affecting operations functions in order to compare different options within business setting and be able to clearly articulate those factors and options. - 4.
+Apply quantitative OM tools (i.e., forecasting, project management, capacity and resource planning, scheduling, inventory management and quality management) and be able to correctly solve OM problems using these quantitative tools. - 3.
+Identify qualitative factors affecting operations functions in order to compare different options within business setting and be able to clearly articulate those factors and options. - 4.
 Clearly and accurately describe how OM decisions relate to each other in order to assess the overall impact of decisions.